-In times when I feel like God never answers my prayers, when I’m praying from Overwhelmed Land, when I am exhausted from being in the “war room” praying for my kids and grandkids, when I have to remind myself again and again to stop praying numb, I have this dog.
+In times when I feel like God never answers my prayers, when I’m praying from Overwhelmed Land, when I am exhausted from being in the “war room” praying for my boys and grandkids, when I have to remind myself again and again to stop praying numb, I have this dog.
 Louie reminds me that God does hear me.
 Nearly every time I sit down to spend these times in prayer, Louie comes out from under the bed to sit with me.

-This is Louie who fits in a Louis Vuiton bag that he hates (thus no travel) named by our beloved “daughter-in-law” to daily remind me that God does hear me.
+This is Louie who fits in a Louis Vuiton bag that he hates (thus no travel) named by our beloved daughter-in-law to daily remind me that God does hear me.